23 Days

 Note: KSL, its service providers, and the seller receive data from this message.
 See our Privacy Notice and TOU for details.

+So the more i dig into the history of this guitar the more i learn how rare it is to find one.
 Aparently this guitar was in competition with the Gibson J200 which was played by Greg Lake of E.L.P.
-At some point Gibson bought out Epiphone (1957)so this guitar i believe to be known as the FT 210 though it does not say so on the sticker, was made before the buyout somewhere around 54 (1956) i was born in 53 so its around 72 (70) years old. so I did some more digging and its probably an early 1956, the first didget was the last number of the production year and since it is missing the "E" on the pick guard. the bridge is all wood with no white bone, which i beleive was an attempt to improve toneation and probably provides a softer warmer sound. i tuned this guitar when i got it over 40 years ago it has required little to no tuning since. the inlay around the edges has pulled away in several places other than that its in decent shape, ive played it ocassionally, but im more of a drummer than a guitarist. not sure what its really worth, hoever i found a simmilar one for sale currently, the last pictue. open to offers. thanks for the view
+At some point Gibson bought out Epiphone (1957)so this guitar i believe to be known as the FT 210 though it does not say so on the sticker, was made before the buyout somewhere in 1956 i was born in 53 so its 70 years old. so I did some more digging and its probably an early 1956, the first didget was the last number of the production year and since it is missing the "E" on the pick guard. the bridge is all wood with no white bone, which i beleive was an attempt to improve toneation and probably provides a softer warmer sound. i tuned this guitar when i got it over 40 years ago it has required little to no tuning since. the binding around the edges has pulled away in several places, there is a crack above the guard between the hole and bridge, also the seem on the back has developed a crack, the pic guard is lifting around the edges, other than that its in decent shape, ive played it ocassionally, but im more of a drummer than a guitarist. not sure what its really worth, hoever i found a simmilar one for sale currently, the last pictue. open to offers.
+"CHECK OUT THIS LINK" https://ebay.us/m/bVyFXJ This is not a individual its a buisness, they should know the value of this guitar.
+In conclusion 10,000?...
+Maybe, maybe not.
+Hard to find much on the net about this guitar.
+Two youtube reviews which say a lot about how rare it is, and sound quality.
+Gibson dicontinued production after the take over.
+So you decide make an offer, no low offer will hurt my feelings.
+Thank you

 KSL Classifieds makes it easy to buy and sell with peace of mind.
 Check our safety tips and quickly report anything that doesn’t look right to keep your experience smooth and secure.